 Mitlenatch Island

-The Mitlenatch Island Visualization research project explores the use of realistic visualizations as tools for climate change adaptation planning, environmental management, and other activities related to protecting ecological, social, and cultural values in protected areas.
-The project develops an interactive visualization of Mitlenatch Island, a island park located near Campbell River, British Columbia, and it tests the tool through workshops with stakeholders and community members.
-Below is a demonstration video of the visualization.
+The Mitlenatch Island Visualisation (MIVis) research project explores the use of realistic visualisations as tools for climate change adaptation planning, environmental management, and other activities related to protecting ecological, social, and cultural values in protected areas.
+The project develops an interactive visualisation of Mitlenatch Island, a island park located near Campbell River, British Columbia, and it tests the tool through workshops with stakeholders and community members.
+Below is a demonstration video of the visualisation.

 The project was conducted in two phases:

-• Phase 1 was exploratory, and it developed a visualization tool that contained a number of different features and functions, such as park management maps, videos, sea level rise scenarios, different satellite images, and 3D vegetation models.
-The purpose of developing this visualization was to engage stakeholders with the different possibilities for developing such park management planning tools using video game software.
+• Phase 1 was exploratory, and it developed a visualisation tool that contained a number of different features and functions, such as park management maps, videos, sea level rise scenarios, different satellite images, and 3D vegetation models.
+The purpose of developing this visualisation was to engage stakeholders with the different possibilities for developing such park management planning tools using video game software.

-Download Report on Phase 1 Download Thesis on Phase 2
+Download Report on Phase 1 Download Article on Phase 2

 Version 1